 The new Dialaphone website compares deals from the UK’s largest suppliers of mobile phone contracts, broadband and fiber internet, and also energy to ensure that our users find the very best deals and save money in the process.

 History of Dialaphone

 Dialaphone was a mobile phone retailer that served the United Kingdom for many years.
-It was first established in February 1995 by Jonathan Beck and Richard Frank, offering the public mobile phones and accessories to go with them.
+It was first established in February 1995, offering the public mobile phones and accessories to go with them.

 Initially, the pair decided that their business model should rely on direct phone calls, hence the name Dialaphone.
 They advertised using double-page tabloid spreads, drawing in a wide audience and attracting many customers.

 During the late 90’s, Dialaphone saw a huge surge of growth thanks to the rise of the mobile phone industry.
 Along with their business’s unique model and low operating costs, many investors decided to jump on board with Dialaphone.

 In 1998, Dialaphone decided to transition into the online market.
 They started planning a future e-commerce website that would eventually go on to become the company’s main source of revenue.
 They wanted to take advantage of the growth of the internet and change their business model to support these new advances in the industry.

 In 1999, Dialaphone made a deal with Barclays Private Equity to take a majority share in the company in return for the investment.
 It gave Dialaphone the ability to expand their business online and reach a wider audience.

 In September 2000, Dialaphone’s e-commerce website finally went online.
 The company also saw another huge growth spurt and appointed new management teams to accompany it.
 This included a new Marketing Director, Finance Director and also Managing Director.
 This gave Dialaphone the opportunity to become more involved in sponsorship and was even the shirt sponsor for Middlesbrough Football Club from 2002 to 2004.